Man jailed for attempting to meet 'underage girl'

 Speaking through a Kurdish Sorani interpreter, he had also pleaded guilty to sexual communication with a child.

-Prosecuting, Jason Howells said: “Jackie Kempson is a member of the volunteer group PH Balance, a self-described child protection group.
-On November 17, she created a fake profile of a girl named ‘Felicity’, aged 15.
+Prosecuting, Jason Howells said: “A member of the volunteer group PH Balance, a self-described child protection group, on November 17 created a fake profile of a girl named ‘Felicity’, aged 15.

 “From November 17, ‘Felicity’ engaged a conversation with the defendant, originally on one internet format and then moving to the WhatsApp format.”